stephanie-K/practitioner-stories/_docs/Community/challenges.md

 ### List of clusters of insights

-> Select one of the insights to see the quotes supporting it.
+> Select one of the clusters of insights to see the quotes supporting it.
 Select it again to hide the quotes.

 <details>
  <summary>Hard to take part</summary>